 For me, there is nothing like taking a break from all the cover-based shooting, open worlds and stealth mechanics with a well-crafted first person shooter.
 These games are like the taking shots at the bar: They may not be as fancy as wine or as intricate as a cocktail, but they are hard, fast, and guarantee a night to remember!

 However, I am hardly thinking of the AAA military shooters that cause angry fans to break the internet every year.
-No, no. What gets the job done are shooting arenas, an arsenal that would make a warlord humble, and legions of monsters begging to be introduced to your shotgun.
+No, no. What gets the heart pumping are shooting arenas, an arsenal that would make a warlord humble, and legions of monsters begging to be introduced to your shotgun.
 What is needed is a classic, arcade shooter.

-I was therefore excited to dig my claws into Buckshot Software’s latest indie shooter named Project Warlock.
+I was therefore excited when Buckshot Software revealed their latest indie shooter named Project Warlock.
 It has been some time since I tasted that sweet violence only this genre of games can provide, and Project Warlock seemed an excellent place to ‘get back into the game’ so to speak.
 Ferocious enemies, perilous environments, many weapons to choose from… its all here!

 Unfortunately, my experience with this game fell tragically short of my anticipation.
-While it boasts all the right features on paper, Project Warlock just makes too many stupid mistakes in its execution.
-I would be lying if I said my overall experience was a positive one.
+While it boasts all the right features on paper, Project Warlock ends up tarnishing its own experience in the attempt to pay tribute to its source material.

 Shoot first, ask questions later

 Much like every run-and-gun FPS on this planet, the story counts as much as crust on pizza.
-You play as, you guessed it, an unnamed warlock that has to rid the world of evil monsters and their overlords.
-Players will basically just shoot the crap out of everything across five main worlds ranging from medieval castles, frozen wastelands, Egyptian deserts and urbanized dystopias, before facing off against the ultimate source of all evil in hell.
+You play, you guessed it, an unnamed warlock that has to rid the world of evil monsters and their overlords.
+Players will basically just shoot the crap out of everything across five main worlds ranging from medieval castles, frozen wastelands, Egyptian deserts and urbanized dystopias, before facing off against the ultimate source of all evil in hell itself.

-It is mind-numbingly generic, but it’s all you need.
-Each world features 5 main missions along with one boss fight.
+Each world features 5 main missions with one boss fight.
 These 5 missions are then divided further into smaller gameplay episodes generally lasting around 6-8 minutes each.
-You spend your time massacring monsters, searching for multicoloured keys, and making your way through the maze-like levels while keeping an eye out for secrets.
+You will spend your time massacring monsters, searching for multicoloured keys, and making your way through the maze-like levels while keeping an eye out for secrets.

-The reason why Project Warlock’s missions are so chopped up is that this game contains absolutely no checkpoints or quick saves.
+The reason why Project Warlock’s missions are so chopped up is that this game takes a rogue-like approach by offering absolutely no checkpoints or quick saves.
 Your progress is only saved at the ‘Workshop’ once you complete an entire mission.
 If you die during an episode, there is the option of using an extra life to restart the episode from the beginning.
 No lives?
 You have to replay not just the episode, but also the ENTIRE mission.

-Most players will find out soon that this game is seriously challenging; even on easy difficulty, most enemies can kill the warlock in a few hits.
-Playing on the hardest difficulty must be an exercise in outright masochism, unless brutal challenges are your idea of a turn-on.
+As you’d expect, most players will find out soon that this game is seriously challenging; even on easy difficulty, most enemies can kill the warlock in a few hits.
+Unless brutal challenges are your idea of a turn-on, playing on the hardest difficulty must be an exercise in outright masochism.

-As such, textures, objects and particle effects appear as if they have been plucked straight off an old Pentium 1 machine, but Buckshot Games have used the Unity Engine to add some nice, modern lighting effects.
-Much like Octopath: Traveler, the final effect is a pleasant fusion of flat sprites that still manage to impart a three-dimensional feeling to the overall visual style.
+As such, textures, objects and particle effects appear as if they have been plucked straight off an old Pentium 1 machine, but Buckshot Games have used the Unity Engine to add some modern 3D effects.
+Much like Octopath: Traveler, the final effect is a pleasant fusion of flat sprites that have an incredible sense of depth.

 Players are even given the option to activate additional visual features like even more heavily-pixelated textures, or classic CRT styling if you really want to go old school.
 These small little touches shows how Project Warlock strives to be authentically retro in its presentation, and it honestly made me feel like I was a kid again at times.
 Yes I am THAT old!